auth0/docs/articles/user-profile/progressive-profiling.md

 ---
 description: This page details how Auth0 can help you implement progressive profiling in your website or application.
 topics:
   - users
   - user-management
   - user-profiles
   - progressive-profiling
+contentType:
+  - concept
 ---
 # Progressive Profiling